-A new video on YouTube from Cinemagraphy is sparking lots of discussion on the right way how to use a can opener.
-In the video, which has over 127,000 views, you see someone use a manual can opener in a vertical position and then flip the simple tool up to a horizontal position with the turning handle on top of the can.
+A video on YouTube from Cast Iron Chaos is sparking lots of discussion on the right way how to use a can opener.
+In the video, which has over 700,000 views, you see someone use the gadget in a vertical position and then flip the simple kitchen tool up to a horizontal position with the turning handle on top of the can.

 The comments on the video range from surprised to disbelief to warnings.
-The discussion on this "new" way of how to use a can opener is less about if the method works than if it's a good idea.
+The discussion on this "new" way to open tin cans with a can opener is less about if the method works than if it's a good idea.

 Several commenters were shocked by the revelation.
-One user commented that they “gasped at the 25-second mark” when the lid lifted off the can.
+One user commented, "Better than breaking every manual can opener I've owned.
+Thank you!!"
 We've all been taught the old-fashioned way, so this so-called proper way might take a bit of practice.
 Muscle memory is no joke; it can be a weird feeling if you've never opened a can with the manual opener in the horizontal position.
 My mother has a Pampered Chef can opener that is designed to be used that way and, I swear, every time I visit her, I have to ask her how to use it because it doesn't feel right.

 For the record, based on a personal experiment, the method shown in the video does work.
-The manual can opener's cutting wheel bites into the can just below the lip of the tin can's lid, making it easy to lift the lid off without that awkward pulling the sharp lid back or it falling into the can.
+The manual can opener's cutting wheel bites into the can just below the lip of the can's lid, making it easy to lift the lid off without that awkward pulling the sharp lid back or it falling into the can.
 However, instead of sharp edges on the cut lid, you have to deal with sharp edges on the can itself.
 If you try this method, don't reach into the can for that last bit of food, as the cutting edge is dangerously sharp.